quindar/quindar-angular/contributing.md

 * Developer roles and responsibilities for open source community.

 ## Engagement Process
-This project will use GIT technology stack for version control management, including branching, merging, and design/code review.
+This project will use Git technology stack for version control management, including branching, merging, and design/code review.
 The repository will be https://www.github.com/audacy/xxx, where xxx is the particular project title.

 ### Roles
 Like many open source projects, we have the following roles: